Oliviabitop/CS-PR/README.md

-# CS-PR
+# Open resources
-for promotions in the CS team
+Meterials from my daily working experiences in blockchain.